Online Content Creation Through Storytelling

 - Consideration — the second stage refers to the time when buyers are probably doing a comparison with the information they have gathered before or are conducting deeper research in order to confirm if the product or service will benefit them or not.
 During this stage, comparison guides, free samples, and case studies are the best content solutions to offer.

 - Decision — during this last stage, the prospect has most likely decided on a preferred solution.
 To help them follow through with a purchase, you might wish to consider live demos, coupons, free trials, and/or consultation offers.

 Although every customer journey has the same basic flow, helping you to easily adapt your online content creation to suit your industry, products and services, and target audience, there are a few things to consider.
 Imagine, for instance, a solution offered that is not that well known in the market.
 In this case, a full and detailed description of your products and services might need to be provided at the first stage.
 Other cases, however, might involve a large number of competing brands offering roughly the same products and services.
 This is where the last stage should be emphasized — nurture your relationship with your current customers, concentrating on building brand loyalty.
 If done right, these satisfied customers will become your brand ambassadors.

 Online Content Creation — It’s What We Do!

 Take time to understand your Unique Selling Proposal.
 Find your own way of telling your particular story in an emotional way, and ensure that your online content creation addresses each stage of the customer journey.
 At the beginning, it might seem like a lot of work.
 However, “[s]torytelling is one of the most powerful ways to breathe life into your brand.”4

 Looking for a new approach to your online content creation?
-Why not give GIM Content Marketing a call?
+Why not give GIM Content Management a call?
 We offer exceptional online content at every stage of the buyer’s journey.
 Reach out today for a free initial content marketing consultation.
 We’d love to hear from you!

 Written by Virginia González